 That’s why he treats his restaurant team as part of his family.
 Sharing a sagely lesson that he picked up one of his long-time chefs, Lidia, whom he has worked with for more than three decades, he says: “If you want to be successful, you have to treat everyone like family.
 You have to eat together with them 30 minutes before lunch and dinner service, and talk to them as if you are with your family around the kitchen table at home.”

 While his mantra to operating restaurants is down-to-earth, his creations on the plate are anything but simple.
-The maverick chef’s culinary creations, such as The Crunchy Part of Lasagne that features a torched tri-coloured pasta sheet that is reminiscent of the Italian flag, and Opps I Drop A Lemon Tart!, are inspired by artistic concepts.
+The maverick chef’s culinary creations, such as The Crunchy Part Of Lasagne that features a torched tri-coloured pasta sheet reminiscent of the Italian flag, and Oops I Dropped The Lemon Tart!, are inspired by artistic concepts.

 Engrossed in sharing the inspirations behind his dishes — which include an eclectic range of artists such as Chinese contemporary artist, Ai Weiwei and German sculptor Joseph Beuys — he peppers his rapid-fire speech with quirky anecdotes, such as his pet peeve with spaghetti bolognese to how someone waited for four years to pass a piece of sunflower seed art to him.